-Employees will pay one hundred percent (100%) of the premium to maintain the top up (known as "Other LTD") on the current provincial LTD program, through the Public Education Benefits Trust (PEBT).
-The total benefit (including both the "Core" and "Other LTD") will equate to seventy percent (70%) of monthly earnings, to a maximum of ten thousand dollars (\$10,000) per month.
-The qualifying period for the "Other LTD" benefit is the later of sixty (60) calendar days or the last day of sick leave up to a maximum of one-hundred twenty (120) sick leave days.
+Employees will pay 100% of the premium to maintain the top up (known as "Other LTD") on the current provincial LTD program, through the Public Education Benefits Trust (PEBT).
+The total benefit (including both the "Core" and "Other LTD") will equate to 70% of monthly earnings, to a maximum of \$10,000 per month.
+The qualifying period for the "Other LTD" benefit is the later of 60 calendar days or the last day of sick leave up to a maximum of 120 sick leave days.